carbonblack/carbon-black-cloud-sdk-python/docs/concepts.rst

   }

 The query parameters are sent in ``"query"``, and the criteria are sent in ``"criteria"``.
+Not all APIs support criteria.
+See the list of supported modules below.

 Modules with Support for Criteria
 """""""""""""""""""""""""""""""""